-The operating system user who will be installing Oracle Collaboration Suite needs to set or unset the following environment variables.
+The operating system user who will be installing Oracle Collaboration Suite needs to set or unset the environment variables listed in Table 2.

-Table 3 Environment Variables
+Table 2 Environment Variables

 Environment Variable Set or Unset

 DISPLAY Set it to the monitor where you want to the installer window to appear.

 ORACLE_HOME Must not be set.

 ORACLE_SID Must not be set.

 TNS_ADMIN Must not be set.

 PATH, CLASSPATH, and LD_LIBRARY_PATH Must not contain references to directories in any Oracle home directories.

 TMP Optional.
 If unset, defaults to /tmp.

+ORA_NLS33 Must not be set.

+LD_BIND_NOW Must not be set.